- As low as $479/Night

 Spend the day in the back patio or calming in the home when you are not shopping the near by stores, dining in the world class eateries or exploring the cobble stone streets of the Holy City.
 Open the living room windows and you see the horse drawn carriages go by.
 Look out over the tops of the lush window boxes and you"ll feel like you are in another century.

 The living room is welcoming with chic gold and creams, full of light, roomy and flows into a dining room that is done to reflect the appeal of the old south.
-The striking antique French chandelier and dental moldings remind us of another time.
-The modern kitchen is supplied with a new Jura grind and brew coffee/cappuccino machine.
+The impressive antique French chandelier and dental moldings remind us of another time.
+The modern kitchen is outfitted with a new Jura grind and brew coffee/cappuccino machine.

 The home is 3 bedroom, one king and 2 queens beds up stairs, the bathroom are all modern and well appointed.
 The beds are all top of the line new Kings Down, the master suite has a split king that reclines.
 The Theodore Alexander India Silk bed is the center piece of this cavernous room with generous storage.
 Original Oriental carpets are through out the home, adding to the graciousness of the space.